 Betting on the right marketing

-Well, Postmates may have been a bit ahead of time, but it got the company its early adopters who spread word and literally set the trend.
+Well, Postmates may have been a bit ahead of time creating an on-demand delivery app, but it got the company its early adopters who spread the word and literally set the trend.
 This also saved 80% of marketing effort.

 Making money from day one

 Despite being an ultimate objective, money is a major concern for startups.
 Getting to the other side of the death valley is challenging.
 Getting ROI fast made all the difference for Postmates.
 It also gained the trust of early investors.